NAME AND STATUS

-25. The SG will be responsible for decsions about the number and types of staffing positions that are required to undertake NuLeAF’s work in accordance with the primary objectives stated above.
+25. The SG will be responsible for decisions about the number and types of staffing positions that are required to undertake Nuleaf’s work in accordance with the primary objectives stated above.

 26. Agreement will be reached with a member authority about arrangements for the appointment and employment of staff.
 That member authority will act as the “employing authority”.
 Job and person profiles and pay grades will be agreed with the employing authority, and staff will be subject to the terms and conditions of the employing authority.

 29. Statements of annual income and expenditure will be approved by the AGM.
-Regular financial updates will be provide to SG meetings.
+Regular financial updates will be provided to SG meetings.